Feriman22/raspberry-temperature-monitor/README.md

 ## How to update

-Run the script and choose "Update" or run with --update argument.\
+Run the script and choose "Update" or run with --update argument.
-The script will automatically update itself after reboot.
-If you want to disable it, modify the 5th line in the script.

 ## The future

-- Add more easier way to disable auto update function
+- Release the script :) Soon...

 ## Changelog